 One thing I perhaps never thought was that I would go on to study computer science (which i thought was meant for those who wanted to be clerks..).
 There was always this feeling, that in computer science all you are trying to do is tame a manmade machine, which already has been designed to work in few deterministic ways.
 There is no adventure..no vagaries, and no uncertainties which would be associated otherwise if you study something more natural like electrons, or molecules, or living cells for e.g. Ofcourse the electronics course had done enough to introduce me the the fundamentals of computers.. who can forget the circuits and assembly language from douglas hall...Now after many years of dabbling with programming, software engineering (and a few years of married life)...
 I am glad there is at least somethings in life that you can try to control with a deterministic outcome:)

 IIIT-Bangalore hoping I would pursue the embedded systems stream here...but then, the course was really namesake, and I got hooked to java....to programming and to eclipse...soon moved to my first job at SAP Labs India.
 SAP, contrary to the way world perceives it, is one of the GREATEST Technology companies in the world of computer programming.
 And I did get a chance to learn a lot of fundamental stuff at this place, which prepared me for my next job at arguably the best place to work for in computer science, i:e: IBM Research.
-Here we are trying to solve a 'simple' problem, a problem simple enough to bother just about everyone every day, the business of "SERVICE".
+Here I started out trying to solve a 'simple' problem, a problem simple enough to bother just about everyone every day, the business of "SERVICE".
 We are trying to figure out ways in which we can serve better, and also help people serve others better.